Ed-Fi-Alliance-OSS/Data-Management-Service/docs/RUNNING-LOCALLY.md

 > This describes command line operations in the immediate "local" context,
 > without using Kubernetes and not running the application in Docker.

+> Note: If using a custom connection string or custom app settings in your .NET application, it's highly recommended to add an `appsettings.Development.json` file for your local development environment.
+This file should be based on the `appsettings.json` file and can override settings specifically for local development.

 1. Start a PostgreSQL instance on port 5432, if not already running, with username `postgres` and password configured in a `pgpass.conf` file.
    1. If using an alternate port or location, edit the connection string in `appSettings.Development.json`.
    2. Option: use Docker Compose to run [postgresql-compose.yml](../eng/postgresql-compose.yml)